- JNH Lifestyles Freedom 3 Person Cedar Wood Infrared Sauna

 The important thing to remember, however, is that while you're sweating out water weight, you aren't building muscle or burning stored calories.
 A sauna is healthy in its own right, for sweating out toxins, increasing relaxation, and purifying your skin.

-The weight loss is an added bonus, and if accompanied by a healthy diet and exercise plan, that is the best combination for losing weight and maintaining a healthier body and mind.
+Weight loss is an added bonus, and if accompanied by a healthy diet and exercise plan, that is the best combination for losing weight and maintaining a healthier body and mind.

 With safety, health benefits, and weight loss considerations out of the way, let's dive into the review.
-Here's a roundup of the best infrared saunas for two and three people.
+Here's a roundup of the best-infrared saunas for two and three people.

 Among the many benefits that come from Infrared sauna heat, such as increased relaxation and relief from joint and muscle pain, it has even been shown to reduce the symptoms associated with Lyme disease, which affects more than 30,000 Americans a year.

-Among the top names in the industry are JNH and Rocky Mountain Sauna, and there are lower cost options available if you don't have the space or budget for a full in-home unit.
+Among the top names in the industry are JNH and Rocky Mountain Sauna, and there are lower-cost options available if you don't have the space or budget for a full in-home unit.